Kryil/AI4149/backend/doc/mechanics.md

 lot faster than any other unit but still not instant, so the player must try to analyze movement of the target in order to hit.

+## Game Play

+Game is turn based.
+Every turn takes a fixed amount of time when every participating player has the opportunity to analyze the current state and plot the next moves for their units.
+The server then plays the turn for each player simultaneously.
+For example when a player is firing weapons to a tank that was stationary in the previous turn, it may not hit because the tank may have begun moving.

+### Scores

+The game score is always based on the player value, at least in two different
+ways:

+ 1. Sum of collected unspend resources and total build cost of all units in the field (if the unit is destroyed, its value will be lost)
+ 2. Value of collected unspend resources

+The scoring model is announced in the game start.

+### Game End

+The game will end after a fixed number of turns or when either one of the commanders is destroyed.
+The winner will be the player who still has his commander alive or the one with higher score based on the scoring rules.

 [unitIndex]: unit_indexin.png
 [factoryBuilding1]: factory_building1.png
 [factoryBuilding2]: factory_building2.png